Python Style Guide | How to Write Neat and Impressive Python Code

 }

-If you are trying to fit too many operators and operands into a single line, it is bound to get cumbersome.
+It will get cumbersome if you try to fit too many operators and operands into a single line.
 Instead, break it into several lines for better readability.

-Now the obvious question – break before or after operators?
+The obvious question is, should we break before or after operators?
 The convention is to break before operators.
-This helps to easily make out the operator and the operand it is acting upon.
+This helps us easily distinguish the operator and the operand it is acting upon.

 # Break lines before operator.